pedrozath/16ppl/README.md

 To use it:
   `ruby lib/sixteen_ppl.rb`

 The questions are in portuguese.
-Fuck you.

 ## To contribute

-Fuck you
+Write specs, write more questions.
+Find your way, bitch!